edgedb/edgedb/docs/ai/index.rst

 .. note:: When AI indexes aren't working…

     If you find your queries are not returning the expected results, try inspecting your instance logs.
-On an |Gel| Cloud instance, use the "Logs" tab in your instance dashboard.
+On a |Gel| Cloud instance, use the "Logs" tab in your instance dashboard.
 On local or :ref:`CLI-linked remote instances <ref_cli_gel_instance_link>`, use :gelcmd:`instance logs -I
     <instance-name>`.
 You may find the problem there.